Corporate Transparency Act

 What is the Corporate Transparency Act?

 The Corporate Transparency Act (CTA) created requirements for companies in the US to file information about their entities and Beneficial Owners to FinCEN.
 The Financial Crimes Enforcement Network (FinCEN) is responsible for combating financial crimes in the US.
-Because it hasn't come into effect, the details may change slightly, particularly in exactly how companies can file.
+We've aggregated all of our resources on the Corporate Transparency Act here.

-Starting January 1, 2024, all new companies must file information with FinCEN within 90 days of formation.
+In 2024, all new companies must file information with FinCEN within 90 days of formation.
 Companies formed before January 1, 2024 have one year to file with FinCEN (until January 1, 2025).
+Starting in 2025, companies must file within 30 days of formation.

 The law applies to most companies in the US, with some important exemptions.